rescript-react-native/rescript-react-native/website/docs/index.md

 The same applies to _Reason React_ with _Reason React Native_: you will feel
 like you are "just using Reason".

+## How to use _Reason React Native_ ?

+Like _ReasonReact_, _Reason React Native_ is a ReasonML package that exposes bindings for React Native.

+On your side, you write Reason code that use the `ReactNative` module exposed by `reason-react-native` package that you will find on `npm`.

+BuckleScript will compile this code to safe JavaScript that React Native can consume like standard JavaScript.

 ![Introduction](/reason-react-native/schemas/introduction.svg)

+If you are familiar with Flow or TypeScript, you can see Reason as the next level of strongly typed JavaScript.

+In short, you write safer code that will be compiled to safe JavaScript & end up with a safer React Native app!

 ## Zero-Cost